unh9908/proj_infra/README.md

 # AWS Tutorial with Boto3, AWS CLI, and Python

+## Note:

+for quickly searching your command history for commands you've executed use `ctrl + r` and start typing the command.
+You will be repeating things quite a bit.
+Strongly recommended to also save: names, ARNs, and IDs of things you create in a text file of just generally useful information.

+If you see anything in angle brackets: <> or square brackets [], that is generic place-holder things that need to be tailored to **YOUR** implementation.
+Do not just replace the text inside the angle brackets or square brackets.

+I recommend also prefixing all of the resources created in this guide with the `aws cli` commands, are prefxied with your unh-username.
+When you go to tear down all of your lambda functions at the end, and destroy Terraform; this will make it easier to find all of the resources you need to manually get rid of first.
+It'll also help to make sure no one is updating your configuration by accident.

+---

 This is a simple walkthrough to help you get started writing AWS Lambda Functions (Serverless Applications).
 It begins with a simple, barebones function and grows difficult until you've eventually implemented the final project.
 Example code snippets are provided for all of the steps needed to complete the final project, but the provided snippets are for AWS CLI commands.
 Part One of this walkthrough contains the following sections:
 - Writing Your First Lambda Function
 - Running Functions